 EACH DECISION WE MAKE HAS SIGNIFICANCE

 “And your ears shall hear a word behind you, saying, “This is the way, walk in it,” when you turn to the right or when you turn to the left.”
-Isaiah 30:21

 Life is about making decisions.

-We don’t really pay attention to most of the decisions we make – we choose what radio station to listen to, what to eat for dinner, or what movie to go see.
+We don’t really pay attention to most of the decisions we make – we choose what music to listen to, what to eat for dinner, or what movie to go see.
 We don’t spend hours agonizing over decisions like that.
 The choice presents itself, we make it, and most of the time we just carry on with our day.

 Then there are those times when the decision seems bigger – like choosing a career, choosing a home, or choosing a spouse.
 These are the kinds of decisions that can keep us up at night; they even move us to seek counsel from others and carefully weigh out our options.